An increase in water charges recommended by a citizen's committee comprised of community stakeholders went into effect Jan. 1, 2014.

-In 2012, the Southern Nevada Water Authority (SNWA) formed the Integrated Resource Planning Advisory Committee (IRPAC) to help guide future water resource planning for Southern Nevada.
+The increase was recommended by the Integrated Resource Planning Advisory Committee (IRPAC), which was established by the Southern Nevada Water Authority in 2012 to help guide future water resource planning for Southern Nevada.

 The advisory committee—whose members were appointed by SNWA's Board of Directors—represents a cross-section of community residents, businesses, chambers of commerce, and educational, environmental and financial sectors.
 Committee members were tasked with developing recommendations on issues affecting SNWA, including funding.